A Manual for Ends, Semistability and Simple Connectivity at Infinity for Groups and Spaces: Semistability and Simple Connectivity at of Groups and Spaces and

 The semistability and simple connectivity at $\infty$ of Coxeter and right angled Artin groups is well understood.
 (See Section \ref{ACGE} for basic definitions.)

 \begin{theorem} [Theorems 1.1 and 1.4, \cite{M96}] All finitely generated Artin groups and Coxeter groups are semistable at $\infty$. \end{theorem}

 If $\Lambda$ is the presentation diagram of $(W,S)$, and the vertices of a complete subgraph of $\Lambda$ generate a finite subgroup of $W$, then add a corresponding simplex to $\Lambda$.
 The resulting simplicial complex is the {\it nerve} of $(W,S)$.
-The main theorem of \cite{DM02} implies: \begin{theorem} The Coxeter groups $W$ (with Coxeter system $(W,S)$) is simply connected at infinity if and only if $L$ (the nerve of the system) and the subcomplexes $L-\sigma$ (where $\sigma$ ranges over all simplices in $L$) are simply connected. \end{theorem}
+The main theorem of \cite{DM02} implies:

+\begin{theorem} The Coxeter groups $W$ (with Coxeter system $(W,S)$) is simply connected at infinity if and only if $L$ (the nerve of the system) and the subcomplexes $L-\sigma$ (where $\sigma$ ranges over all simplexes in $L$) are simply connected. \end{theorem}

 A simplicial complex is {\it flag} when every complete subgraph of its 1-skeleton bounds a simplex.
 If $L$ is a finite simplicial complex, then the {\it right angled Artin group} $A_L$ has finite presentation with generators $S$ the vertices of $L$ and relation $sts^{-1}t^{-1}=1$ if $s$ and $t$ are adjacent vertices in $L$.
 Each right angled Artin group $A_L$ has an associated $K(A_L, 1)$ constructed by gluing together tori; Brady-Meier \cite{BrM01} denote this complex by $K_L$ and note that the universal cover $\tilde K_L$ is a CAT(0) cubical complex.